Muriel Lester: Later life

 Lester retired from full-time work in 1954.
 In 1963 she became a Freeman of the Borough of Poplar on her eightieth birthday.

 When the American Catholic Dorothy Day visited England whilst travelling to the Pax Conference of 1963, she was asked what she would like to do in London.
 She replied "the one thing I want to do is see Muriel Lester."

 Lester died on 11 February 1968 at her home, Kingsley Cottage, Loughton, Essex.
 She never married and never had children.
 She donated her body to science.

 Legacy

 Lester was recognized as one of the world's leading pacifists.
 The Nobel Prize organisation believes she may have been nominated for the Nobel Peace Prize at some point prior to the World War II.
 (Records of nominees were not kept prior to 1939.)

-The since renamed vegetarian Muriel Lester Cooperative House at the University of Michigan in Ann Arbour was named after her.
+The since renamed vegetarian Muriel Lester Cooperative House at the University of Michigan in Ann Arbor was named after her.

 In 2017, Lester was featured in the Clever Essex Campaign, which is aimed to "recognise Essex’s greatest ambassadors."

 The Muriel Lester Archive is held at the Bishopsgate Institute, London.